creativeprojects/resticprofile/README.md

 # resticprofile
 Configuration profiles manager for [restic backup](https://restic.net/)

-This is at _beta_ stage.
-Please don't use it in production yet.

 **resticprofile** is the missing link between a configuration file and restic backup.
 Creating a configuration file for restic has been [discussed before](https://github.com/restic/restic/issues/16), but seems to be a very low priority right now.

 The configuration file is [TOML](https://github.com/toml-lang/toml) format: